ng-dst/cng-crypto-utils/README.md

-# Lab 3: Cryptography Utilities
+# Labs 3-4: Cryptography Utilities (CU, zCU)

-CU is a simple suite of cryptographic functions implemented as a library and as a command line tool.
+CU is a simple suite of cryptographic functions implemented as a library, as a command line tool, and as a GUI tool (zCU) for context menu.
 It's built on top of the CNG API and provides a simplified interface for common cryptographic operations.

 ## Features